marcpaterno/spack_retreat/plan-for-standard-builds.md

 The SciSoft team will build and distribute releases of the *larsoft* layer as described above.

 Each experiment retains the responsibility for building and distributing its own *experiment* layer.

+It is not yet determined whether a given Spack installation would host multiple layers and/or releases of same, and what the complications/advantages of such might be.
+It is also not yet determined how many binary build caches we will need and when different caches should be used.

 # Other Notes on the Use of Spack